 3. Upper-Level Environmental Studies Electives (3000-level)

 YID 3201 Conservation Biology.
 An exploration of the principles of conservation biology, including population, community, and ecosystem-level approaches to understanding natural systems.
-Students learn the fundamentals of ecology and population genetics as they pertain to conservation, interrogate classic case studies in the field, and explore relevant examples from around Southeast Asia (Professor Sheridan).
+Students learn the fundamentals of ecology and population genetics as they pertain to conservation, interrogate classic case studies in the field, and explore relevant examples from around Southeast Asia.
 Generally offered every second or third semester.

 YID 3202 Special Topics.
 An exploration of an environmental topic or theme of relevance to upper-level students in environmental studies.
 The topics covered within the course will be detailed in the syllabus given to a student in advance of the course.
 The faculty teaching the course will change and as such topics will change according to the faculty member’s expertise and interests.
 Offered as needed.

-YID 3203 Another World is Possible: Science Fiction and the Environment.
-In an era of climate change, our relationship to the environment is an increasing subject of concern.
-Many scholars now agree that we must to consider alternatives to current ways of organising society.
-This course explores visions that might guide our imaginations and actions by examining the ways that recent speculative literature and film has depicted alternative ‘green’ (or not so ‘green’) worlds, thereby expressing and challenging dominant ideas about nature, culture, society, politics and the future.
-We pair literature and film with scholarship from environmental studies, history, anthropology, literary criticism and film studies.
-Ideal for second- and third-year students (Professor Schneider-Mayerson).
+YID 3203 Another World is Possible: Ecotopian Visions.
+In the era of climate change, many scholars contend that we must develop alternatives to neoliberal fossil-fueled capitalism.
+This course explores visions of ecotopian futures that might guide our imaginations, beliefs, and actions by examining the ways that various authors, artists, thinkers, and communities have depicted alternative ‘green’ worlds, challenging dominant ideas about human nature, gender, nonhuman nature, culture, society, politics, and the future.
+With a diverse range of texts, from Björk and Hayao Miyazaki to Kim Stanley Robinson and Ursula K. Le Guin, we pair literature, film, music, art, and architecture with scholarship from environmental studies, history, anthropology, sociology, and cultural studies (Professor Schneider-Mayerson).
 Generally offered every second or third semester.
 Prerequisite: Foundations of Environmental Humanities or permission of instructor.